Honda Accord: Rover 600

 As part of the tie-up with the Rover Group the European Accord spawned Rover's replacement for the Austin Montego in 1993.
 Called the 600, the car shared its platform with the European Accord and, with the exception of the front doors, lower rear doors, and windscreen, sported unique styling which dispensed with the rear quarter windows.
 The interior design of the 600 was very similar to the Accord's however, while the dashboard design was identical.

 Sixth generation (1998)

-For the sixth generation, Honda split the Accord into three separate models, designed for the Japanese, North American, and European markets.
+For the sixth generation, Honda split the Accord into three separate models, designed for the Japanese, North American and Australasia, and European markets respectively.
 However, the wagon was discontinued in North America while the coupé was discontinued in Japan.
 This generation also spawned two distinctively branded performance versions for European and Japanese domestic markets, dubbed Type R, and Euro R, respectively.